acsone/alfodoo/doc/index.rst

 This Odoo widget has a modular and generic core providing functionality based on the CMIS V1.1 protocol.
 This core can be extended by additional modules in order to propose additional features or customizations proper to a specific CMIS container.
-In the context of our demo, Alfresco is the Document Management system.
+At this stage, the existing customization is for the Alfresco Document Management System.

 With these addons, you are now able to enrich the user's experience and provide in Odoo great features that enable the users to easily store and